johnalison/WorkingPhilosophy/BookNotes/PowersAndThrones.md

 - In the grand scheme of western history, the Middle Ages were a period of stagnated economic development, which lasted several hundred years.

-- It had taken the Polo family 3 full years to make their was from Venice to China.
+- It had taken the Polo family 3 full years to make their way from Venice to China.

 - Double-entry bookkeeping became a western business norm only in the 14C.